Navya-1803/Subsidy_Finder/README.md

-# SubsidySeva - Government Subsidy Portal
+# SubsidySeva - Subsidy Portal

 A static HTML website that helps Indian citizens discover and access government and private subsidies with an authentic government portal-inspired design.